arg-tech/MysteryZebra/README.md

 ## Corpus

 This directory contains the Mystery Zebra Corpus in .csv format and split into Part 1 and Part 2.
+This data is also available as a dataset on huggingface: https://huggingface.co/datasets/arg-tech/MysteryZebra

 ## Code